privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 ##### BuyerInput

-Encrypted `BuyerInput` data corresponding to each buyer participating in the auction, is passed in the umbrella request (`SelectWinningAdRequest`) from the client to the `SellerFrontEnd` service.
-The `BuyerInput` is encrypted in the client and decrypted in the `BuyerFrontEnd` service operated by the buyer.
+`BuyerInput` data corresponding to each buyer participating in the auction is passed in the umbrella request (`SelectWinningAdRequest`) from the client to the `SellerFrontEnd` service.

 ```
 syntax = "proto3";